MicrosoftDocs/playfab-docs/playfab-docs/features/new-leaderboards-statistics/leaderboards/leaderboards-linked-to-stats.md

 ---
-title: Leaderboard Linked to Stats
+title: Leaderboard linked to statistics
 author: braulioal
 description: Learn how to create a leaderboard linked to stats. ms.author: braulioal